KevinBongart/canistreamit/README.md

 Because each media type will result in one slow request to canistream.it API, avoid including more types than you care for.

-You can also query canistream.it for all search results at once:
+### Query canistream.it for all search results at once

 ```ruby
 client.search_and_query("die hard", ["rental", "streaming"])